uktrade/data-workspace-frontend/docs/architecture/application-lifecycle.md

 - it will attempt to `GET` details of an application with the host `jupyterlab-abcde1234` from an internal API of the main application;
 - if the `GET` returns a 404, it will make a `PUT` request to the main application that initiates creation of the Fargate task;
 - if the `GET` returns a 200, and the details contain a URL, the proxy will attempt to proxy the incoming request to it;
-- it does not treat errors connecting to a `SPAWNING` application as a true error: they are effectely swallowed.
+- it does not treat errors connecting to a `SPAWNING` application as a true error: they are effectively swallowed.
 - if an application is returned from the `GET` as `STOPPED`, which happens on error, it will `DELETE` the application, and show an error to the user.

 The proxy itself _only_ responds to incoming requests from the browser, and has no long-lived tasks that go beyond one HTTP request or WebSockets connection.
 This ensures it can be horizontally scaled.